 Bollard A strong post for holding lines fast.
 Bow The forward part or front of the boat.
 Boater 101 An educational program that combines a variety of multimedia tools to promote water safety, boating education, environmental awareness, and careers within the marine industry.
 Breakers Waves cresting as they reach shallow water, as at or on a beach.
 Breakwater A structure, usually stone or concrete, built to create a harbor or improve an existing one.
 Bulkhead Vertical partition in a boat.
 Burdened Vessel Former term for the vessel which must stay clear of vessels with the right-of-way.
 Calking (Caulking) Forcing filler material into the seams of the planks in a boat's deck or sides to make them watertight.
 Camber The arch of a deck sloping downward from the center toward the sides.
 Capsize To turn over.
 Carburetor Required equipment on all motorboats except backfire flame outboards and diesels.
 Reduces chance of fire arrestor caused by backfires in internal combustion engines.
 Cardinal Points The four main points of a compass; north, east, south and west.
 Ceiling The inside lining of the hull.
 Certificate Government paper, such as a boat's license.
 Chart A map of a body of water that contains piloting information.
 Chine The intersection of sides and bottom of a boat.
 Cleat A piece of wood or metal with projecting ends to which lines are made fast Clinker A method of planking in which the lower edge of each strake overlaps the upper edge of the strake next below.
 (Also called lapstrake.)
 Coaming A raised edge, as around part or all of a cockpit, that prevents seawater from entering the boat.
-Coast Guard The federal marine law enforcement and rescue agency in the U.S. Cockpit A well or sunken space in the afterdeck of a small boat for the use of the helmsman and crew.
-Companionway A hatch or entrance from deck to cabin.
+Coast Guard The federal marine law enforcement and rescue agency in the U.S. Companionway A hatch or entrance from deck to cabin.